-Research Practicum (PSYC 318, 319) provides the student with an opportunity to conduct empirical research under the direction of a faculty member.
-Typically, the student becomes involved in an on-going research project.
+Research Practicum (PSYC 306, 307) provides the student with an opportunity to conduct empirical research under the direction of a faculty member.
+Typically, the student becomes involved in an on-going research project sometimes with a peer.
 Student work is more directed (i.e., less independent) than Independent Study, which also involves student research.
+Research Practicum is a full credit course taken for a grade (A/F).

 Research Practicum is strongly recommended for students who plan to attend graduate school in any of the research areas of psychology.
 Admission criteria for M.A. and Ph.D. programs often include research experience, and one's likelihood of acceptance into a competitive program is enhanced by having a record of research participation.